WWF Wrestlemania I

 -The finish to the main set up the Orndorff babyface turn, which people forget did put him on a run where he was headlining with Hogan in tags and B shows with Piper.
 Then, the turn on Hogan was record-setting company house show business.
 It’s too bad Orndorff got the biceps injury that affected the rest of his career.
 He may have still been able to be a money player.
 Imagine a heel Orndorff against a babyface Randy Savage as a world title program in 1988.

 The first Wrestlemania was a glorified MSG show with a supped-up celebrity main event.
-Besides the main, for some fucking reason, David Sammartino and Brutus Beecake got the second most time behind the main event (as in the match that drew the fuckng house!) in an inexplicable decision.
-Steamboat, Valentine, and Santana were three of the best workers in the country at the time and put in positions where they couldn’t show it.
+Besides the main, for some fucking reason, David Sammartino and Brutus Beecake got the second most time in an inexplicable decision.
+Steamboat, Valentine, and Santana were three of the best workers in the country at the time, yet they were put in positions where they couldn’t show it.
 The tag title switch was the best match because Shieky was still effective, but match quality wasn’t a thought in anyone’s head here.
 Usually, I think workrate nerds can be incredibly short-sighted.
 Still, being a variable in your collective thought process is okay, especially when you know a stinker like Andre vs. Studd is on the show as an attraction.

 Leave a comment